 Marathon-distance challenge walk from one of Scotland's largest cities to the famous Falkirk Wheel exclusive to British Heart Foundation supporters.

 Many people will sign up by themselves and meet people on the challenge - so don't worry if you're on your own.
+16 and 17 year olds must walk with an adult for the duration of the challenge.

 Get instant access to full challenge details including how to sign up.